rayisaninja/SolusWSL2/README.md

 SolusWSL2 has the following features during the installation stage.
 * Increase virtual disk size from the default 256GB
 * Create a new user and set the user as default
 * Supports systemd natively if you are running wsl v0.67.6 (more details [here](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/)) and above.
-For earlier versions of wsl, systemd is supported using diddledani's [one-script-wsl2-systemd](https://github.com/diddledani/one-script-wsl2-systemd).
+You will need the [store version of wsl](https://apps.microsoft.com/store/detail/windows-subsystem-for-linux-preview/9P9TQF7MRM4R) for native systemd support.
+For previous versions of wsl, systemd is supported using diddledani's [one-script-wsl2-systemd](https://github.com/diddledani/one-script-wsl2-systemd).
 This is done automatically during initial setup.

 SolusWSL2 includes a wsl.conf file which only has [section headers](https://i.postimg.cc/MZ4DC1Fw/Screenshot-2022-02-02-071533.png).
 Users can use this file to configure the distro to their liking.
 You can read more about wsl.conf and its configuration settings [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).